Who Are the DeBolts? And Where Did They Get Nineteen Kids?

 Who Are the DeBolts?
-And Where Did They Get Nineteen Kids? is a 1977 documentary film by John Korty.
+And Where Did They Get Nineteen Kids? is a documentary film by John Korty.
+A 72-minute version was released in 1977, and a 50-minute version was released in 1978.

 Summary

 Dorothy and Bob DeBolt, an American couple who adopted 14 children (12 at the start of filming), some of whom are severely disabled war orphans (in addition to raising Dorothy's five biological children and Bob's biological daughter).
 VHS and DVD releases use the shortened title Who Are the DeBolts?